doesburg11/MOMARL/README.md

 # The Project
-This Multi-Objective Reinforcement Learning (MORL) example aimes to balance the objectives of survival and reproduction.
+This Multi-Objective Reinforcement Learning (MORL) project aimes to balance the objectives of survival and reproduction.

 Consider a scenario modeling the behavior of an agent, such as an animal, using MORL.
 The agent has two primary objectives: **survival** and **reproduction**.
 This example could apply to a simulated ecosystem where animals need to balance finding food, avoiding predators, and seeking mates to reproduce.